 Deer damage is estimated to cost around $2 BILLION dollars nationwide. $250 million of that cost reflects damage to properties around homes in communities like ours.
 It’s important to know the signs of deer damage so you can choose proactive, natural steps that protect your family and your property investment.

-Read More...Tick Identification: American Dog Ticks vs Deer Ticks [Infographic]
+Read More...Tick Identification Card [Infographic]: Dog Ticks vs Deer Ticks

-American Dog Ticks and Deer Ticks are two common tick species found throughout the United States, especially in New England.
-Both species transmit tick-borne illnesses.
-Tick bite prevention starts with awareness.
-When you understand the behavior, seasonality, and appearance of different tick species in your local environment, you can better protect yourself and your loved ones .
+American Dog Ticks and Deer Ticks are two of the most common tick species found throughout the United States, especially in New England.
+Both species transmit tick-borne illnesses, and to minimize the danger, tick bite prevention starts with awareness, and reliable information.

 Talking Ticks: The Deer Tick Life Cycle